-It might feel like a daunting task to take care your little one, so don’t forget to get
+It might feel like a daunting task to take care of your child, so don’t forget to get

 your partner involved too.
-This will not only allow him to bond with your little one but
+This will not only allow him to bond with your child but

 also gives you a much-needed break.
 Here’s a quick guide about how to get him

 Set a regular task for him, right from the beginning.
 Put him in charge of diaper duty

 or bath times.
 He will get to spend quality time with the child and it prepares him